 Cities of Venezuela: Caracas and Choroni

 If you’re flying into Venezuela, you’ll probably land in the capital Caracas.
-This is a hectic and quite crazy place with a lot of crime and poverty.
-The city definitively has its charm, but if you don’t have oceans of time we suggest that you look for other adventures out of the city as soon as you’ve seen the most important things.
-When leaving the city, you’ll probably do it by bus – Venezuela is lacking train systems, so most public transport is by bus.
-These are plentiful, though, and they exist in all ranges of quality and price.
+This is a hectic and quite crazy place.
+The city definitively has its charm, but if you don’t have much time we suggest that you look for other adventures out of the city.

-The first stop after Caracas could very well be the seaside town of Choroni, a beautiful place at the Caribbean Coast three hours drive from Caracas.
-Though you won’t get this place for yourself, it’s still a great place to relax on it’s beautiful beaches before setting out for a real adventure in this fascinating country.
+The first stop after Caracas could very well be the seaside town of Choroni, a beautiful place at the Caribbean Coast three hours’ drive from Caracas.
+Though you won’t get this place for yourself, it’s still a great place to relax on it’s beautiful beaches before setting out for the real adventure.

 Mt.
-Roraima lies in Canaima National Park, which in general is a fantastic place.
-Not least because of the enormous Salto Angel, Angel Falls, which is the world’s highest waterfall.
+Roraima is located in Canaima National Park, along with the enormous Salto Angel, Angel Falls, which is the world’s highest waterfall.
 This extraordinary waterfall falls no less than 979 meters from the top of a tepui.
-It’s an impressive sight, which can either be seen from the ground or from the air.
-But perhaps the most amazing thing about this fall is, that the water evaporates before it hits the river below – this is how high it is!
+It is so high that the water evaporates before it hits the river below!

 Mountains or beaches?

-When done with Canaima there’s lots of other options and things to do and see in Venezuela.
-You can take a bus to Mérida in the western part of the country, where the northern part of the Andes begins in order to stretch all the way down through the South American continent.
-Mérida is a beautiful city in a lush valley between the mountains, and a vivid and popular university city with good restaurants, nightlife and entertainment.
-From here you can try the world’s longest and highest cable car system to get to the top of Pico de Espejo at 4.765 meters and enjoy the grandeur of the Andes.
-Or you can go trekking in the mountains – or perhaps even mountaineering, if you’re into that.
-Here in Sierra Nevada de Mérida, as this part of the Andes is called, you will experience some really wonderful scenery - among other things glaciers with lagoons in crystal clear, turquoise colors.
+Pass by Mérida, a beautiful city in a lush valley between the mountains.
+It is a vivid university city with great restaurants, nightlife and entertainment.
+From here you can try the world’s longest and highest cable car system to get to the top of Pico de Espejo and enjoy the grandeur of the Andes.
+Or you can go trekking or perhaps even mountaineering if you’re into that.

-After the challenges in the mountains why not relax on the country’s beautiful Caribbean Coast?
-Here is one irresistible beach after another, many of them surrounded by swaying palms and full of white, fine sand that crunches underfoot the very right and tropical way!
-Try Playa Medina on the Paria Peninsula for example, which might be the best beach of all the country’s great beaches!
-This beach is only a few hundred meters long, surrounded by vegetated cliffs and long rows of palms.
-You can stay here as long as you like, as there are a bunch of simple bungalows complete with hammocks in the shade of the palms.
-Welcome to paradise!
+Why not relax on the country’s beautiful Caribbean Coast?
+Here is one irresistible beach after another, many of them surrounded by swaying palms and soft white sand!
+Try Playa Medina on the Paria Peninsula!
+You can stay here in simple bungalows complete with hammocks in the shade of the palms.

 Do you want to dive in Venezuela?